Alluxio/alluxio/docs/en/operation/Journal.md

 the value lower will reduce the amount of disk space needed by the journal at the cost of additional work for the secondary masters.

-If your cluster has high metadata throughput, consider

 If HA mode is not an option, it is possible to run a master on the same node as a dedicated secondary master.
 The second master exists only to write checkpoints, and will not serve client requests if the primary master dies.
 In this setup, both